 What happens if I put 5W-20 instead of 5W-30 in my engine if the engine recommends 5W-30?

 Using 5W-20 instead of 5W-30 oil is a fine substitute, will not cause damage to your engine, and will not have a noticeable difference.
 The main difference is 5W-20 is thinner than 5W-30 at high temperatures.
-5W-20 and 5W-30 are similar enough oils they can be mixed and interchanged.
+5W-20 and 5W-30 are similar enough oils they can be mixed and interchanged although it is recommended to use what the car manufacturer specifies and to not mix oils.

-Although in this case mixing or substituting these oils it is critical to understand why and understand things like what the numbers of the oil ratings mean.
+To understand why this is it is best to know things like what the numbers of the oil ratings mean.

 5W-20 Instead of 5W-30